Interpretable Visual Question Answering by Reasoning on Dependency Trees: Tree-Structured Composition Reasoning Network

-In the preliminary work, the nodes only share weight at the same level, which contains many parameters and is not suitable for global reasoning with different parse trees.
-However, applying a single node module multiple times essentially acts as a recurrent network and will suffer from the gradient exploding/vanishing problems.
-Meanwhile, in the CLEVR dataset, there are a large number of objects referred to by their relations with other objects, such as ``left of the big sphere'' or ``left of the brown metal''.
+A node $j$ contains two gated residual composition modules with similar architectures but different weights, as shown in Figure~\ref{fig:h}.
+This module is used to compose the newly generated attention map ${att}_{j}$ and local image feature $v_j$ with input messages $\{m^a_{ij}\}$ and $\{m^h_{ij}\}$ respectively.
+In the preliminary work, the nodes share only weight at the same level, which contains many parameters and is not suitable for global reasoning with different parse trees.
+However, applying a single node module multiple times essentially acts as a recurrent network and will suffer from gradient exploding/vanishing problems.
+Meanwhile, in the CLEVR dataset, there are a large number of objects referred to by their relationships with other objects, such as ``left of the big sphere'' or ``left of the brown metal''.
 To answer the question, the visual representation of ``big sphere'' is not necessary and might impact the final prediction.
 Previously, we dropped the hidden feature of these nodes when its head-dependent relation is a modifier relation.
 We want to enable the module to learn this drop process rather than using handcrafted rules.
 Here, we utilize the widely used gated recurrent unit to enable the module to learn the drop process.

-As shown in Figure~\ref{fig:h}, the gated residual composition module $f_h$ first sums the hidden features $\{{h}_i\}$ of its children into $\tilde{h}_j$, and then it concatenates $\tilde{h}_j$ with extracted local evidence $v_j$.
-Similar to a gated recurrent unit, the module generates the reset gate $r_j$ and update gate $z_j$ based on the concatenated hidden $\tilde{h}_j$ and input $v_j$.
-Then, the module produces an update vector $c_j$, and updates the hidden representation $h_j$:
+As shown in Figure~\ref{fig:h}, the gated residual composition module $f_h$ first sums the messages of hidden representation $\{m^h_{ij}\}$ of its children into $\tilde{h}_j$, and then it concatenates $\tilde{h}_j$ with extracted local image feature $v_j$.
+Similar to a gated recurrent unit, the module generates the reset gate $r_j$ and the update gate $z_j$ based on the concatenated $[\tilde{h}_j, v_j]$.
+Then, the module produces an update vector $c_j$, updates and outputs the hidden representation $h_j$: